|

 Each year the Conservation District holds a tree seedling sale to raise funds for our

 environmental education projects.
-The seedlings range from evergreens to hardwoods and groundcover.
+The seedlings include evergreens, hardwoods, fruit trees and some

-Most seedlings come packaged in bundles of 10 and range in size from 7 - 24 inches.
+ornamental trees.
+Most seedlings come packaged in bundles of 10 and range in size from 8 - 36 inches.

-The district also sells acorns, flowering bulbs, wildflower mix, tree shelters and stakes.
+The district also sells groundcover, flowering bulbs and wildflower seed mix.

 If you would like to be added to the tree sale mailing list please email your mailing address to us.